Positional Fluidity and the future of football: Initial thoughts. – Rondos

 Think the game with 7 outside and 3 inside

 One of the ways in which it looks the game is moving forward towards this is by seeing the situation as one where there are 7 players “outside” and 3 players “inside”.
 Or 6 outside, 4 inside, depending on whether the “center-forward” moves back to the center.
+The idea of 7 players “outside” and 3 players “inside” is just one example of how this positional fluidity can work in practice.

 Core structure.
 7 outside, 3 inside.
 Some players get in, some others get out.